 - GMAT requirement is waived for applicants who have passed all 3 Levels of the CFA designation.
 Please request from the CFA confirmation of your CFA level 3 pass, which can be sent via email to email@example.com.

 3. Work Experience

-We recommend candidates have at least two years of work experience but there is no minimum requirement.
+We recommend candidates have at least two years of full-time work experience but there is no minimum requirement.
 For average work experience, please see our class profile.

 6. English Language Proficiency